risk-first/website/menagerie/Map-And-Territory-Risk.md

   </tr>
 </table>

 Let's summarize what's going on here.
-For any given nugget of information in our internal model, we are evaluating it on three axes:
+For any given information in our internal model, we are evaluating it on three axes:

-- **Fitness**: as we've discussed, this is how closely the information matches reality, and how _useful that is to us_ (models that contain too much detail are as bad as models with too little).
+- **Fitness**: as discussed above with the SatNav example, this is how closely the information matches reality, and how _useful that is to us_ (models that contain too much detail are as bad as models with too little).
 - **Audience**: is all about how a piece of information is _shared_ between many [Internal Models](), and it's this we are going to address further now.
-- **Evolution**: is all about how the _world changes_, and your information goes out-of-date.
+- **Evolution**: is all about how [Internal Models]() change when they meet reality, and we'll cover that last.

 ## Audience